eyob-muktar/reactivity/README.md

-# reactivity
+# Reactivity
-A simple javascript code displaying reactivity like a framework
+A simple javascript code displaying reactivity like a framework (vue, alpine)